 Practice-based and underpinned by theory, our course is taught by a team of active researchers in education.
-As a teacher/lecturer in Higher Education (HE), this course supports you as part of your own Continuing Professional Development (CPD) so that you are able to make positive contributions to teaching and learning within the HE sector.
+As a teacher/lecturer in higher education, this course supports you as part of your own continuing professional development (CPD) so that you are able to make positive contributions to teaching and learning in the sector.

 You’ll have access to our Canvas Learning Management System (LMS), which provides you with a wide range of teaching and learning resources as well as interactive opportunities to engage with the materials and other students.
+The course has two modules, each containing a compulsory teaching observation.
 You’ll be encouraged to reflect upon the impact of your teaching practice on learning, continually critique and develop it and share your experiences with others.

-Assessment for both modules involves the completion of a series of pieces of academic work that are informed by your both your practice and theoretical understanding.
-The assessment approach, named patchwork text, supports you to demonstrate your engagement with each module’s outcomes and compile the assessment for each module as the module progresses.
+Assessment for both modules involves the completion of a series of pieces of academic work that are informed by your practice and theoretical understanding.
+The assessment approach, named patchwork text, supports you to demonstrate your engagement with each module’s outcomes as well as compile the assessment as the module progresses.
 The planning for and observation of your practice, as well as your subsequent reflection, is aligned to the module outcomes and forms part of your academic submission.

 We use online submission and feedback for our final assessments.
-With students across the sector increasingly expected to use online plagiarism detection software packages, this offers you an insight into both views of the tool, as well as the opportunity to try out the system from a student perspective.
+With students across the sector increasingly expected to use online plagiarism detection software packages, this offers you an opportunity to engage with such systems from a student perspective.

 The Faculty of Health, Education, Medicine and Social Care is the largest in ARU, with over 7,000 students.
 Our Faculty is teeming with expertise and primed to meet the demand for creating health professionals, teachers, doctors, scientists and educators for the three districts we serve: Chelmsford, Cambridge and Peterborough.